Royal row and mystery crown in Queen's gallery show

 Edinburgh A miniature at the centre of a royal row between Queen Victoria and an Edinburgh artist and a mystery gold crown are among 100 treasures from Britain's royal palaces displayed at a new exhibition in Edinburgh marking Queen Elizabeth's diamond jubilee.

-The exhibition has brought together 100 treasures in a priceless display of art and artefacts dating back to ancient Rome in the Queen's Gallery at Holyrood Palace which opens to the public on Friday.
-It runs to November 4.
+The exhibition has brought together 100 treasures in a priceless display of art and artifacts dating back to ancient Rome in the Queen's Gallery at Holyrood Palace which opens to the public on Friday.
+It runs to November 4, after which it moves to London.

 A display of draughtsmanship from the Italian Renaissance includes drawings by Leonardo da Vinci, Michelangelo and Raphael.